 Find the location of the low point drain valves and open it.
 In many Airstreams travel trailer models, you will find two; one for cold water and the other for hot water.
 You can use the water pump to drain off the water and switch it off immediately the water is drained completely.

-After draining every pipe, you should purchase antifreeze and pour it down in all the piped channels.
-For other ways to winterize your Airstream plumbing pipes, you should read the owner’s manual for more instructions.
+After draining every pipe, you should purchase rock salt used in water softeners (rather than antifreeze) and pour it down in all the piped channels.
+Add a few pounds to your tanks and you’ll lower the freezing temperatures of the water to about 10 degrees Fahrenheit.
+For other more specific ways to winterize your Airstream plumbing pipes, you should read the owner’s manual for more instructions.

 Make Sure You Have Sources of Heating